SkyeYXL/ecs/intl.en-US/API Reference/Networks/ModifyInstanceNetworkSpec.md

 -   PayByBandwidth
 -   PayByTraffic

-**Note:** The bandwidth that you specify when the pay-by-traffic billing method is used is the peak outbound bandwidth.
-In the event of resource contention, this bandwidth cannot be guaranteed.
-If you want a guaranteed bandwidth for your instance, use the pay-by-bandwidth billing method. |
+**Note:** When the pay-by-traffic billing method is used, the peak inbound and outbound bandwidths indicate the upper limits for bandwidths and are only for reference.
+In the event of resource contention, the peak bandwidths cannot be guaranteed.
+If you want guaranteed bandwidths for your instance, use the pay-by-bandwidth billing method. |
 |AllocatePublicIp|Boolean|No|false|Specifies whether to allocate a public IP address.

 Default value: false. |